-If you are unable to visit Phnom Penh, you can make a donatation on their website.
+If you are unable to visit Phnom Penh, you can make a donation on their website.
 There’s also an online store featuring some of the items from the shop.

 We happened to stumble upon a few other places.
 One was a shop on 240 Street which had beautiful chic casual dresses made by the disabled.
 I didn’t get the name of the store, but I did buy a handmade Christmas ornament for my collection.
 There are also a few blind massage parlors around that support the blind community by teaching them how to be masseurs!
-There are so many amazing places trying to do good in Cambodia.
+There are so many amazing companies focused on sustainable tourism in Cambodia.
 I highly recommend checking out as many as you can while in town.

 Have any questions about sustainable tourism in Cambodia?
 Ask in the comments.

 Looking for a Hotel in Phnom Penh?